-The beach is selected by the instructions the night before or the day of the lesson depending on where the waves are best for beginners.
+The beach is selected by the instructors the night before or the day of the lesson depending on where the waves are best for beginners.
 Seeing the 4-foot swells made me think they had made a mistake but, no, the instructors at Pacific Surf Co. assured me that those are the waves you learn on.

 Priority two was keeping everyone safe.
 The safety information was drawn on the sand as though it was the world’s largest whiteboard.
 Although I was initially concerned that nobody wears lifejackets, the instructors explained that we only go out to waist-deep water and that our wetsuits were very buoyant.
 The instructors’ knowledge and confidence eased my anxiety.
 And if I had any worries left about my children enjoying themselves, they were quickly erased when I saw my oldest son, my most cautious child, riding in his first wave with the biggest smile on his face – they all did!